Energy

-Energy (from Ancient Greek ἐνέργεια 'activity') is the quantitative property that is transferred to a body or to a physical system, recognizable in the performance of work and in the form of heat and light.
+Energy (from Ancient Greek ἐνέργεια 'activity') is the quantitative property that is transferred to a body or to a physical system, recognizable in the capacity to do work and in the form of heat and light.
 Energy is a conserved quantity—the law of conservation of energy states that energy can be converted in form, but not created or destroyed.
 The unit of measurement for energy in the International System of Units (SI) is the joule (J).

 Forms of energy include the kinetic energy of a moving object, the potential energy stored by an object (for instance due to its position in a field), the elastic energy stored in a solid object, chemical energy associated with chemical reactions, the radiant energy carried by electromagnetic radiation, the internal energy contained within a thermodynamic system, and rest energy associated with an object's rest mass.
 These are not mutually exclusive.

 All living organisms constantly take in and release energy.
 The Earth's climate and ecosystems processes are driven primarily by radiant energy from the Sun.